irods/irods/manual.rst

 Other Notes
 -----------

-iRODS enforces that the database in use (PostgreSQL) is configured for UTF-8 encoding.
-This is enforced at the database level and then the tables inherit this setting.

-The iRODS setting 'StrictACL' is configured on by default in iRODS 4.0+.
+The iRODS setting 'StrictACL' is configured on by default in iRODS 4.x.
 This is different from iRODS 3.x and behaves more like standard Unix permissions.
 This setting can be found in the `/etc/irods/core.re` file under acAclPolicy{}.